 How Much of a Rebate Will I Receive?

-Typically, we offer between 33% - 50% of our commission in the form of a rebate.
-The amount depends on the number of homes shown and time spent.
+Typically, we offer between 50% of our commission in the form of a rebate.
+Based on a 3% Buyer Agent Commission offered by the Listing Brokerage to Coop MLS Members.

 What Is a Home Buyer Rebate?

 Home buyer rebates, also known as commission rebates, are when a real estate agent who’s helping their client buy a home gives a portion of the commission they receive from the seller back to their client.

 The buyer can use this rebate for their down payment, closing costs, to buy points on their mortgage, and in some cases, can even take the rebate as cash at closing.
 It’s important to note that if you’re using a mortgage lender to finance your home, they have to approve how you use the rebate.
 Many lenders won’t let you take the rebate as cash at closing.

 Commission rebates allow you to afford a more expensive home, or to save on your down payment for your dream home.